On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Experiments

 We run the above algorithms on the 10,000 most frequent words.
 Table~\ref{toy} shows the results for the different algorithms.
-We perform the final mapping using the nearest neighbor for CSLS with $k = 10$, and we calculate the percentage over all words from the model.
+We perform the final mapping using the nearest neighbor for CSLS with $k = 10$, and the reported score is the percentage of words correctly mapped.
+Notice, that since we are \textit{translating English to English}, the correct map is trivial.
 Some observations follow: \begin{itemize} \item The supervised approach works well with very little supervision, but all other attempts failed when facing the problem of mapping data from different datasets.
 This is probably because, by adding some supervision, we improve the initial $W_{0}$.
 This effect may be similar (although with less impact) to the help introduced in the IH algorithm with the equivalent problems or the natural initial transformations. \item The first three experiments converged in three iterations or less.
 The SIH algorithm took around twenty iterations to converge for the \emph{Data} experiment. \item The Hungarian algorithm, which was not designed for the Wasserstein-Procrustes method, correctly finds the mapping for the seed experiment, whereas some other reported iterative experiments failed to achieve good results in this experiment \citep{DBLP:conf/aistats/GraveJB19}. \end{itemize} The proposed iterative procedures do converge, but they usually need good initial conditions or the help of supervision to converge to a good minimum.
 This suggests that Algorithm~\ref{CIH} could work well as long as we start from an initial transformation matrix $W_{0}$ close enough to the true solution.
 The importance of the initial condition can be shown by the natural initial conditions.
 The solution of the four different equivalent problems induce different optimal transformation matrices $W^{*}$.
 In the first iteration of the IH algorithm, a branch among these four is chosen.
 Table~\ref{toy-dist} shows the Euclidean distance between each of the four natural initializations (assuming $W_{0} = \mathbb{I}$) and their respective optimal solution $W^{*}$ for the four experiments.
-These distances are different for the four branches, and being able to choose the best one (the one that minimizes this distance) is key for convergence.
+These distances are different for the four branches, and to choose the best one (the one minimizing this distance) is key for convergence.

 The distances that are too big do not converge to a good solution.
 For the \emph{Seed} experiment, such a small distance explains why a single iteration of the Hungarian algorithm was enough for a strong result.
 The Window and the Algorithm do not converge when running on a branch different from the first one---also the one that has the smallest distance---and when they run on the first branch, they converge in a few iterations.
 Hence, being able to provide a good initial transformation matrix $W_{0}$ and to correctly discriminate what the best branches are is essential for this approach.